youwuyou/AISE/project_2/README.md

 python3 train.py --system=2
 ```

-Before we can use the trained NN to approximate our solution, we can compare it against the
+Before we can use the trained NN to approximate our solution, we can compare it against the ground truth using the provided dataset:

 ```python
 # Test out the NN and compare it against the dataset ground truth